fitzgen/generational-arena/README.md

 ### `no_std`

 To enable `no_std` compatibility, disable the on-by-default "std" feature.
-This currently requires nightly Rust and `feature(alloc)` to get access to `Vec`.

 ```toml
 [dependencies]